The Planetary Cost of AI Acceleration, Part II: The 10th Planetary Boundary and the 6.5-Year Countdown

 In light of these thermodynamic imperatives, \textbf{we propose that the integration of artificial intelligence and its heat dissipation into the planetary system constitute the tenth planetary boundary \cite{rockstrom2009safe}.} The core metric of this supplementary boundary is the net-new waste heat generated by exponential AI growth balanced against its systemic impact on reducing baseline anthropogenic heat emissions.
 This framework stipulates that the integral of net heat flux must not breach the absolute ecological threshold of $1.42 \times 10^{23}$ Joules in the upcoming years, and that net heat flux itself must be quickly driven into a negative state.
 As AI represents not just a passive metric but an active lever to alleviate the pressure on the other planetary boundaries, it should be more appropriately formulated as the most important dimension in a '9+1' planetary boundary model.

 Without the rehabilitative role of AI, the current projection leads to an ecosystemic collapse within 6.5 years (Trajectory I).
 If allowed to scale unconstrained, AI will only serve as a catalyst and accelerate Earth's ecological dissolution (Trajectory II).
-However, if properly harnessed on the economic, social, and policy dimensions with full commitment and little delay (Trajectory IV), the thermal dividends from AI development can function as the pivotal lever, capable of structurally mitigating the waste heat emissions generated by the legacy systemic friction of human civilization.
+Under the assumption of humans having the ability to dramatically alter the annual heat accumulation rate, not only through reducing its own waste heat production from legacy systemic friction, but also reducing the effect of greenhouse effect through new technology, the thermal dividends from AI development can function as a pivotal lever to mitigate the situation.

 \textbf{The definitive KPI for the AI industry should no longer be restricted to the milestones in reaching AGI, but rather the degree to which a restorative paradigm for Earth's ecosystem is realized.} Success requires alignment at every level of human civilization to utilize planetary-scale intelligence for driving a negative rate of change in thermal dissipation, repaying the historical heat debt, and ensuring our evolution toward a Kardashev Type I civilization remains safe and sound.